 Improving education through technology offered by Chromebooks

-Part of thee One to World initiative is responsible sourcing.
+Part of the One to World initiative is responsible sourcing.
 There’s a Rollout Plan for the devices.
 The Chromebooks have been proTvided for all teachers and middle school students.
 Excising Chromebooks will be given to fifth and sixth graders.
 The following year will be the purchase of Chromebooks for seventh, tenth, eleventh, and twelfth.
-Eight and night grades will keep their Chromebooks from their previous ownership.
+Eight and ninth grades will keep their Chromebooks from their previous ownership.